EPFL-ENAC/unhcr-geneva-tech-hub-app/ROADMAP.md

 - [ ] upgrade from vue2 to vue3 if possible (big problem with vuetify vue3)
 - [ ] Save the s3 documents 'reference/metadata' in the couchdb database while uploading/deleting
   - no reference possible should be duplicated in documents
+  - Don't call shelter app resources/json and db if on ghg app, and vice et versa

 # Other
 - [ ] upgrade packages for security reasons (BONUS) #323